Frequently Asked Questions (FAQs)

 Absolutely.
 One of the foundational principles of the programme is about educating those early on in their careers about the start-up world.

 We set a minimum salary threshold with our start-up partners at £25k, but average salaries are about £28k (and most also get equity options).

 What is this start-up spotlight?

 Every month we arrange ~30 start-up spotlights.
 Each spotlight is a 15-20 minute window for start-ups to explain their company, their role and why you should go and join them.
 It's an excellent opportunity to meet founders face to face (well, zoom to zoom) and get a sense of the company and role.

 Why would Jumpstart do all of this for me?

 Both founders felt as if there was a lack of opportunities for ambitious graduates who wanted to do something outside of big, traditional corporate graduate schemes.
 They set up Jumpstart to help provide that opportunity and charge start-ups a small fee for matching them with graduates.

 What do you look for from a CV/application?

 We look for overachievers in three areas: academics, proactivity and work experience.
-So, if you have been President of a society, got a 1st Class Degree or have done some interesting work experience, shout about it.
+So, if you have been president of a society, founded your own company, worked hard for a 1st Class degree or have done some interesting work experience, shout about it.